 The label on a food package should give you the information you need when deciding whether to buy it or leave it on the shelf.

-Consumers should be able to be confident with their food choices and be able to buy according to their particular requirements, be it for diet or health, personal tastes and preferences or cost.
+Consumers should be able to be confident with their food choices and buy according to their particular requirements, be it for diet or health, personal tastes and preferences or cost.

 - Red colour coding means the food or drink is high in this nutrient and we should try to have these foods less often or eat them in small amounts.